raginidua/WDI_TEAM_PROJECT/README.md

 { freelancer: {                {
   //information         VS       //information
   }}                            }
 - Not sure that error handling is correct in register controller. - THIS HAS BEEN CHANGED SO THAT THE ERROR MESSAGE IS CLEARER.
 - Project not Projects in freelancer model - CHANGED
 - deadLine to deadline in project controller - AS PER THE BELOW, CHANGED TO TIMEFRAME

 WIREFRAME DISCUSSION

-- Deadline vs timeframe - THIS HAS BEEN CHANGED TO TIMEFRAME
+- Deadline vs timeframe - THIS HAS BEEN CHANGED TO TIMEFRAME AND CHANGED TO A STRING
 - budget sliders
 - project show and user show need more info